Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Method

-We adopted different types of high-dimensional semantic maps during training and testing phrases, because collecting semantic maps with dense pixel-level visual embeddings from LSeg~\cite{lseg} is memory-intensive for training.
+We adopt different types of high-dimensional semantic maps during training and testing phrases, because collecting semantic maps with dense pixel-level visual embeddings from LSeg~\cite{lseg} makes the training impractical (\textit{requiring 1000$\times$ storage demand and 20$\times$ training time than text-only training}).
 Therefore, we employ the semantic mapping procedure detailed in Section~\ref{subsec:smap} to construct categorical semantic maps.
 We curate a list of 92 object categories from the HM3DSem~\cite{hm3dsem} dataset, which offers abundant pixel-level annotated semantics.
 These categorical maps are subsequently transformed into language-based maps using CLIP's text embeddings, detailed in section~\ref{subsec:lmap}.
-While in inference, we directly construct maps through vision-based mapping~\ref{subsec:vmap}, as used in VLMaps~\cite{huang2023visual}.
+While in inference, we directly construct maps through vision-based mapping~\ref{subsec:vmap}, as used in VLMaps~\cite{vlmaps}.